TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started_smart_placement.md

 [TOC]
 ## Introduction

-Usually used when application foot print is more than internal memory size (3.5MB for case of AM263Px).
+Usually used when application foot print is more than internal memory size.
 More on this can be read at \ref SMART_PLACEMENT

 ### When is smart placement required: